thxmxx/FindMy.js/README.md

 ## License

-This project is licensed under the ISC License.
+This project is licensed under the MIT License.
 See the `LICENSE` file for details.